PRTG Manual: Welcome to PRTG

 PRTG monitors network availability and bandwidth usage, as well as various other network parameters such as quality of service, memory load, and CPU usage, even on remote machines.
 PRTG provides system administrators with live readings and periodical usage trends to optimize the efficiency, layout, and setup of leased lines, routers, firewalls, servers, and other network components.

-The software monitors a network that uses Simple Network Management Protocol (SNMP), Windows Management Instrumentation (WMI), packet sniffer, Cisco NetFlow (as well as IPFIX, sFlow, and jFlow), and many other industry standard protocols.
+The software monitors a network that uses Simple Network Management Protocol (SNMP), Windows Management Instrumentation (WMI), packet sniffer, Cisco NetFlow, IPFIX, sFlow, jFlow, and many other industry standard protocols.
 It runs on a Windows-based machine in your network for 24 hours a day.
 PRTG constantly records the network usage parameters and the availability of network systems.
 The recorded data is stored in an internal database for later analysis.